kittykatattack/learningPixi/README.md

 This happens because of the way your computer's GPU (Graphics Processing Unit) decides how to round fractional pixels values.
 Should it round them up or down?
 This will be different for each GPU.
 Leaving 1 or 2 pixels spacing around images on a tilseset makes all images display consistently.

+(Note: If you have two pixels of padding around a graphic, and you still notice a strange "off by one pixel" glitch in the way Pixi is displaying it, try changing the texture's scale mode algorithm.
+Here's how: `texture.baseTexture.scaleMode = PIXI.SCALE_MODES.NEAREST;`.
+These glitches can sometimes happen because of WebGL floating point rounding errors.)

 Now that you know how to create a texture atlas, let's find out how to load it into you game code.